 - Don’t forget to save the workbook as a macro-enabled workbook.

-- You need to copy the code to each sheet if you use the Worksheet SelectionChange event.
+- You must copy the code to each sheet using the Worksheet SelectionChange event.

 - Change the color-index values in the code to apply different highlighting colors.

-- You must refresh the worksheet (press F9) to highlight the newly active row while using conditional formatting.
+- While using conditional formatting, you must refresh the worksheet (press F9) to highlight the newly active row.

-- It is better to not apply both the worksheet and workbook events to the same sheet to highlight the active row.
+- It is better not to apply the worksheet and workbook events to the same sheet to highlight the active row.